shaelalala/dh150/usability_test.md

 ##### Pilot Test Reflection:

-Although after the heuristic evaluation I was concerned about whether the information was too complex for an average user to read, the tasks I designed in the Usability Test perhaps did not offer a lot of time for the user to process the large amount of information offered in the reports.
+There was a technical issue with the screen recording and it was lost, unfortunately.
+Another issue was that, although after the heuristic evaluation I was concerned about whether the information was too complex for an average user to read, the tasks I designed in the Usability Test perhaps did not offer a lot of time for the user to process the large amount of information offered in the reports.
 Or perhaps I assumed users would want to read all of the information, but instead the participant was not that interested in the details of the information.
 In a focus group interview, I would try